 Where can I open a foreign bank account remotely?

-We know some institutions that keep opening non-resident accounts remotely even under the current challenging situation unrolling worldwide because of the pandemic and its economic impacts on the banking sector.
-They are loyal to foreign clients, offer a wide range of services, and protect customer confidentiality.
+We know some offshore banks and financial institutions open non-resident accounts remotely even with the current challenging compliance environment and political pressure.
+They rely on foreign clients, offer a wide range of services, and protect customer confidentiality.
 Let’s look at some of them.

-Switzerland is one of the most popular and reliable countries where you can open a bank account remotely.
-For example, to open a bank account for an individual in one of a Swiss banks, it is enough to pass an online interview.
-Clients may even not be required to notarize documents.
-You can open a multi-currency account abroad (the minimum deposit starts from 5 thousand EUR, CHF, or USD).
+Switzerland is one of the most popular and best known countries where you can open a bank account remotely.
+For example, to open a bank account for an individual in some Swiss banks, it is sufficient to conduct a meeting via video-conferencing.
+You can open a multi-currency account abroad (the minimum deposit starts from 5,000 EUR, CHF, or USD).
 All services are available online, and the staff can communicate in many languages!

 Opening a bank account abroad: due diligence matters